dgaydukov/cert-aws/files/sa.md

 You can delete item from CF by
 * delete it from origin server, and when expire date come it would be deleted from CF
+* use invalidating api to remove file from CF immediately CF doesn't cache following requests: POST, PUT, DELETE, PATCH.
+By default cache is stored for 24 hours, but you can evict it by calling invalidation API.
+You can also use versioning (`/v1/img/test.png`).
+In this case once you update your site users will use new versions that not in CF, and edge location will download it from origin server.
+You can serve content from multiple origin servers.
-* use invalidating api to remove file from CF immediately CF doesn't cache following requests: POST, PUT, DELETE, PATCH Field-Level Encryption - encrypt user's upload data and transfer these encrypted data to your origin Lambda Edge - lambda functions that allows you to override behavior of request/response to your cloudfront edge locations (for example only cognito authenticated user can view content)
+Field-Level Encryption - encrypt user's upload data and transfer these encrypted data to your origin Lambda Edge - lambda functions that allows you to override behavior of request/response to your cloudfront edge locations (for example only cognito authenticated user can view content)